- Pownall Hall School

-Provision for learning support is very good and was highlighted as a strength of the school in a recent ISC inspection report.
+Provision for learning support is excellent and was highlighted as a strength of the school in a recent ISI inspection report.
 This provision works sensitively to support the ethos of academic excellence, which is the main strength of the school.
-Children’s progress is carefully monitored throughout the school and close liaison is maintained between form teachers and the SENCO regarding any difficulties that may have arisen.
-Further assessment can take place in school by the qualified SENCO or by an educational psychologist who is invited in from outside school.
+Children’s progress is carefully monitored throughout the school and close liaison is maintained between form teachers and the SENDCo regarding any difficulties that may have arisen.
+Further assessment can take place in school by the qualified SENDCo or by an educational psychologist who is invited into school.
 There is close communication with parents, and meetings are held to devise targets for IEPs.
-In class support is provided in many lessons, and one to one support is available four days a week, in a bright and welcoming department.
-We expect all to achieve well in mainstream classes; and do not have any children with severe learning or behavioural difficulties.
-We have experience of, and have supported children in a mainstream environment with, mild cases of paediatric arthritis and muscular dystrophy.
-However the pupils currently in the school do not present a wide spectrum of difficulties; they mainly have specific learning difficulties related to: dyslexia, dyscalculia and dyspraxia.
+In class support is provided in many lessons, and one-to-one support is available four days a week, in a bright and welcoming department.
+We expect all to achieve well in mainstream classes and do not have any children with severe learning or behavioural difficulties.
+We have experience of, and have supported, children with mild cases of paediatric arthritis and muscular dystrophy.
+However the pupils currently in the school do not present a wide spectrum of difficulties; they mainly have specific learning difficulties including dyslexia, dyscalculia and dyspraxia.
 In the long term, pupils usually make sufficient progress to learn effectively without specialist support.
-A policy for the provision of the extension of children’s learning, ie for Gifted and Talented children, has been devised and is now in place.
-These children have an IEP and targets provided for extension activities, to develop their gifts and talents.
-In this way Learning Support can be provided at both ends of the learning spectrum.
+The provision of the extension of children’s learning ie for Able, Gifted and Talented children is excellent.

 |Condition||Provision for in school|